BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 4.0 =
+* Another bugfix, the fix that made the spacing better between verse number and verse text was also removing the specific formatting for the NABRE text

 = 3.9 =
 * Remove leftover dependencies on external jquery-ui